 1. Fear distracts you from your productive work

 When managed by fear, employees focus on staying safe.
-They spend time gathering evidence to protect them from any possible disciplinary actions.
-The time that could have been spent on producing results is spent on looking for evidence to protect them from perceived danger.
+They spend time gathering evidence to protect themselves from any possible disciplinary actions.
+The time that could have been spent producing results is spent searching for evidence to protect them from perceived danger.

 2. Fear increases the need for switching between tasks

-Employees managed using fear tend to switch more between tasks, in an attempt to look more productive than what they are.
+Employees managed using fear tend to switch between tasks more frequently, in an attempt to appear more productive than they are.

-Each time they switch between tasks, they need extra time to focus their attention on the new task, decreasing their productivity.
+Each time they switch between tasks, they require extra time to refocus their attention on the new task, thereby decreasing their productivity.

 3. Fear limits creative thinking and problem-solving ability

-When people are scared that they might be reprimanded or fired when they make a mistake, they refrain from coming up with solutions.
+When people are afraid of being reprimanded or fired for making a mistake, they tend to refrain from proposing solutions.
 They are unable to think clearly, let alone creatively, fearing they might be punished for not producing the results exactly as the manager wants them.

 4. Fear is debilitating, causing you to be less productive